 I have a blog post where I’ve shared some ways to create beautiful product images, so make sure to check it out.

 Typically, I like to create at least 10 product images per product.
 More visuals help your customers decide if your product is indeed the right product for their use.
+And the more beautiful these images, the higher the chances of making a sale.

 Step 6: Decide on your product price